 The access summary simply lists which cameras your users will have access to.
 When using the wizard, all users you have added will have access all to cameras, including any new cameras added at a later stage.
-You can, however, limit individual users' access to cameras by changing their individual rights.
+You can, however, limit individual users' access to cameras by changing their individual rights (see "Configure user and group rights" on page 155).